ahlisbon/CJKmaterialProcessing/README.md

 Further, both spreadsheets use a great deal of data validation and conditional formatting.
 Much of these formatting choices were done to give real time feedback on common errors and to improve readability.
 However, these can be removed entirely.
 There are also many additional sheets, beginning with "s-", for doing data analysis on your donations/orders as well.
 These can also be ignored/removed/deleted.

 ## How the Macro Works
-The macro works in tandem with the speadsheet ([see more below](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/README.md#how-the-spreadsheet-works)) to present bibliographic data in a way that makes tracking library materials, either as orders or donations, or any other number of use cases, easier to manage.
+The macro works in tandem with the speadsheet ([see more above](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/README.md#how-the-spreadsheet-works)) to present bibliographic data in a way that makes tracking library materials, either as orders or donations, or any other number of use cases, easier to manage.

 ### The Interface & Setup
-Content pending, follow the walkthrough for now.
+When you double click the .exe file.
+An interface will appear.
+It is important you fill out the data fields and follow the associated directions for the macro to run.
+Be sure to click "Update Settings" afer providing the necessary information.

 ### Basic Walkthrough
 _Double click_ the .exe file to start the program.